 I gave Tim and Eric chance after chance, but their work has always felt like something that wasn’t quite there, or that tried overly hard to be outrageous.
 Tim & Eric’s Million Dollar Movie just angered me with its wasted opportunities; the verisimilitude of the mall setting is squandered with bits like a used toilet-paper store, festooned with racks of shit-spattered tissue.
 Eric submits to a therapy that involves five young boys shitting diarrhea upon him in a bathtub.
 (Roger Ebert remarked “you know what?
 I didn’t enjoy it.”)
-The climax of the film is a cop-out so egregious you’d slug me for telling you.
+The climax of the film is a cop-out so egregious you’d slug me for telling you about it.

 Nevertheless, it’s a real movie, with fans, and it looks amazing and all that.
-I did like Tim’s cooking show, too.
+I did kinda like Tim’s cooking show, too.
 But there’s a sticky wicket, as far as Adult Swim and Heidecker are concerned.

 Million Dollar Extreme is a comedy troupe featuring Sam Hyde, Nick Rochefort, and Charls Carroll.
 Hyde is from Massachusetts; I think the other two are from Rhode Island.
 I was hesitant to check out MDE because people were raving about it, and I’d heard the name Sam Hyde associated with Lena Dunham.
 I prepared myself for disappointment, because I knew MDE had a show on Adult Swim.